 Today, is Transgender Day of Visibility and I wanted to take my turn and give my support.
 I am not a trans person so, I could never understand what they go through, so by no means do I want to share their thoughts and feelings.
 However, I still want to support trans people in any kind of way possible.
 Thus, I wish to share with you a small history and mythology lesson from ancient Cyprus and Greece.
 With the help of mythology and history I would like to show to the world that trans people and in general LGBTQ+ people are not a new thing, they are not people who for whatever reason are trying to taint the world’s culture.
 They’ve always been part of humanity and the world.

 Aphrodite is part of many great myths and stories of love and heartbreaks.
 She is the perfect woman that every man wants and every woman is jealous of.
 However, not many people know that Aphrodite also had a male form.
-And not only that, she was also portrayed as androgynous or intersex.
+And not only that, she also had an androgynous and intersex form.

 Cypriots believed by her being both genders or an intersex she was complete and self-sufficient.
 Specifically, as the goddess of fertility having both genders meant she could create life on her own.
-For instance, in Amathus, an ancient kingdom in present-day Limassol, the second largest city in Cyprus, they found a statue of Aphrodite where she is wearing a feminine clothes, yet she has male genitals.
-Perhaps, that was the ancient Cypriots way to show or portray transgender, non-binary or intersex people.
-Aphrodite was the goddess of everything thus it was obvious every gender should be represented by her.
+For instance, in Amathus, an ancient kingdom in present-day Limassol, the second largest city in Cyprus, they found a statue of Aphrodite where she is wearing feminine clothes, yet she has male genitals.
+Perhaps, that was the ancient Cypriots way to represent transgender, non-binary or intersex people. in their religion.
+After all, Aphrodite was the goddess of everything thus it was obvious every gender should be represented by her.

-Furthermore, in Aphrodite’s male form was called Aphroditus and during his festival
+Furthermore, Aphrodite’s male form was called Aphroditus and during his festival

 women could act as men and men as women, exchanging clothes and roles.
 It is interesting to see how today many nations would describe this ritual as disgraceful when thousands of years ago it was a sacred act.
 And if you ask me this sounds very similar to a very popular act that we all know today as drag queens and drag kings.